 The Boston metropolitan area remains the nation's foremost region for the life sciences industry.
 Boston's life science industry benefits from skilled labor force availability, leading universities in basic academic science fields, innovative research and development districts, proximity to major research hospitals, and strategic presence of venture capital resources.
-The realty group Jones Lang LaSalle ranks the Greater Boston area as the largest concentration of life science researchers (pharmaceuticals, biotechnology, and medical devices) in the U.S., home to 19 of the 20 largest biotechnology and pharmaceutical companies by market cap.
+As of the end of calendar year 2020, the realty group Jones Lang LaSalle ranked the Greater Boston area as the largest concentration of life science researchers (pharmaceuticals, biotechnology, and medical devices) in the U.S., home to 19 of the 20 largest biotechnology and pharmaceutical companies by market cap.